jmn8718/node-gql-subscriptions/README.md

 - docker
 - docker-compose
 - mongodb (No need to have it running if you use docker-compose)
+- redis (No need to have it running if you use docker-compose)

-***note*** If you dont want to use docker, you can run it with the npm scripts, but you will have to run a mongodb instance and set the environment variables.
+***note*** If you dont want to use docker, you can run it with the npm scripts, but you will have to run a mongodb and redis instances and set the environment variables.

 ## Quickstart
 1. Clone the repo in you local machine